 Guide to Employment Contracts

-Although nothing needs to be provided in writing for the contract to be formed at the outset, you will need to provide your employee with what is known as a written statement of employment particulars within two months of the start of the employment.
-This will embody the main conditions of employment.
-If this is made up of more than one document, one of the documents, the ‘principal statement,’ should include:
+Guide to Employment Contracts – Although nothing needs to be provided in writing for the contract to be formed at the outset, you will need to provide your employee with what is known as a written statement of employment particulars within two months of the start of the employment.

 - The name of the employer and the employee

 - The job title or a description of the work